mouldybread/DisplayLauncher/README.md

 5. **UninstallActivity** - Transparent activity for app uninstallation

 When apps are launched via the API, they come to the foreground automatically.
 The launcher itself remains invisible in the background.

+**New:** Apps can now be launched with custom intent extras, enabling advanced integrations like:
+- Launching camera viewer apps with specific camera selected
+- Opening YouTube videos directly
+- Passing configuration parameters to apps

 ---